JJNod88/PP1_html_css/README.md

 # Structure
 * For the site I have used HTML for the core structure and CSS for styling -
     * HTML structuring:
+        * My structure includes three pages with consistent structures of a: Header & Nav > Sections with headers, divs and additional elements > Footer & Nav.
-        * Whilst i followed the industry standard for a core html structure, to ensure my site was consistent i used Flex boxes to structure my content.
+        * Whilst I followed the industry standard for a core html structure, I used Flexboxes to structure my content throughout.
-        * this proved extremely beneficial in structuring each section.
+        * This proved extremely beneficial in structuring each section.
 I used no more than 3 divs per section using display:flex, this meant each section is positioned equally in either 100%, 50% or 33% divs.
 This increases the visual consistency and display of my content, and allowed my elements to be aligned.
         * I ensured I correctly linked my CSS stylesheet (checked using the background color technique) with appropriate SEO key words so my site is searchable on the internet.
-        * Because of the way i structured my site, I was able to duplicate many of my html elements into new pages. this was great for time saving and consistency.
+        * Because of the way i structured my site, I was able to duplicate many of my html elements into new pages.
+This was great for time saving and consistency.
     * CSS
         * I created an asset folder that held my style.css sheet which allowed me to style many pages at once.
 I linked this in to the html using rel and href attributes
         * Images were kept in the asset folder under an inserted Images foler, this ensured there would always be an image there, without the risk of an external owner closing a website or authorisations.
         * I used Pexels for the background and form image, this is a free image site that requires no consent.
 My other two images were taken by myself.
         * Some of my pictures needed scaling.
 I used the free site promo.com to resale, and compressor.io to reduce the size of my image files.

+# Site layout
 * The site has been designed to be simple, effective and easy to navigate.
-This includes navigation, background and font color, relatable images, responsive and accessibility.
+    * Layout
+        * My site consists of a landing page with content, a commutiy page with content, and a sign up page with a form.
+        * Each page is divided into sections of equal size (unless it affected the look of the site, i.e the opening section for the background image)
+        * Images are specific.
+        * Each section has been designed to sell, provide information and direct the user to the product.
+        * Have kepy mt background standard white, which allows for content to be easily visible and also minimilistic. a background color to divide certain sections has been used, which links with the sites font color of rgb(0,255,0), only i have used transparency of 0.7.
+    * Navigation
+        * I have used lots of naviation in my site, to allow users to navigate the site with ease.
+            * A visible header, with a position:sticky and Z-index of 999 means it is always accessible and visible.
+The title and three page navs all have hrefs.
+            * In my icons I have added href links to the appropriate sections and pages.
+An example of this is the 'how' icons on the index page.
+They direct to sign up and to the available game section.
+I have also used :hover elements to make them stand out and easier to click on.
+            * My buttons have links, and also stand out with red backgrounds.
+I have also used :hover elements to make them stand out and easier to click on.
+    * Font size, color, type and styling:
         * Font color and sizing has been designed to be clearly visible, consistent with appropriate sizing.
         * Font sizing has been duplicated where possible.
 This includes appropriate proportions for icons vs their text, all headers on each page the same size and font.
-        * Font color has been consistent, with a basic and effective pallet.
-Dark Green using 'rgb' is the standard font color, with white for backgrounds and red for highlighted navs, buttons and icons.
+            * I have used the same font color throughout.
+Dark Green using 'rgb' is the standard font color and have used white for text on backgrounds.
+This is to blend nicely with the set background colors.
-        * Font Style was imported from Google Fonts, I chose Roboto and Lora with a back up sans Serif.
-This gave headings and their text meaning.
+        * Font Type was imported from Google Fonts, I chose Roboto and Lora with a back up sans Serif.
+This gave headings and their text meaning and ensured should the improt link ever change, the site would always have a standard fall back font of sans-serif, which is commonly used as standard across all browswers.
         * I used font styling across the site.
 This includes font spacing for (header) and line heights (p's and addresses) to make text easier to read.

-    * Background kept simple, only differentiating in color to define sections of the page, minus backgorund images.
+# Accessibility

+# Responsiveness
+* Structure:
+    * As i have stated above in my html structure, i used FlexBox to structure my elements which is an extremely responsive way of structuring the site.
+With display:flex and flex:1 for example, all of my sextions and divs were automatically positioned correctly, and did so when scaling your screen size up or down.
+This saves a lot of time and looks great!
+* % units:
+    * Across the site I have used % for sizing.
+This inclused in height, width, padding, margins and font-sizes etc. I implemented this from the beginning to ensure my design was adaptive across multiple screen sizes - This is extremely important in todays world as there is not one size fits all.
+* Media queries have been implemented at different screen resolution images to ensure the site is responsive at different sizes:
+    * Using Google Developer, I have tested each element of the site to ensure it responds to scaling.
+    * The minimum resolution the site is responsive at is 490px.
+    * I have used a Max and Min width media type for the landing page main image, set from 480-1250px.
+    * My Media Max queries have been set at 1250, 950, 800 and 600px.
+I grouped my elements as much as possible to streamline the code, but after thorough testing and to ensure each section and its elements are responsive and contained, I used the above four sizes.

 ## Features: